 We parked and began this ride at the Walmart Supercenter where there is tons of free parking.

 Country Road 123 (at the beginning before Phantom Canyon) had a bridge that was undergoing construction and there was a sign that indicated there was no thru traffic.
 (Sign said till 6/30/21).
 We took our chances and continued, and luckily, we WERE able to get through the barriers and cross the bridge since it was was intact and no active construction was happening on the weekend.

-Although between Cañon City and the town of Victor, it is very remote, there are a few public bathrooms- One at about mile 11 and another around mile 22.
+Between Cañon City and the town of Victor it is very remote, but there are a few public bathrooms we found- One at about mile 11 and another around mile 22.
 There is no water available at either of these places.
 We spotted another public bathroom on Shelf Road where there was a trailhead between mile 50-54.

 This would also make a lovely Fall route.

 Laura Karpinski and Rose Barcklow are the creators of Gravel Bike Adventures.
 Click on the About page to learn more about them.